anandijain/cas3.rs/README.md

 "In the standard evaluation procedure, the Wolfram System first evaluates the head of an expression and then evaluates each element of the expression.
 These elements are in general themselves expressions, to which the same evaluation procedure is recursively applied."

+"A pattern like f[x__,y__,z__] can match an expression like f[a,b,c,d,e] with several different choices of x, y, and z.
+The choices with x and y of minimum length are tried first.
+In general, when there are multiple __ or `___` in a single function, the case that is tried first takes all the __ and `___` to stand for sequences of minimum length, except the last one, which stands for "the rest" of the arguments."

 https://mathematica.stackexchange.com/questions/96/what-is-the-distinction-between-downvalues-upvalues-subvalues-and-ownvalues

 https://mathematica.stackexchange.com/questions/192278/is-there-a-defined-priority-for-pattern-matching